-This weekend marks another milestone moment for Saturday Night Live as Will Ferrell, one of the show's most successful and beloved former cast members, returns to host.
-He's hosted four times before, and if you know how to add small numbers, you know what that means: Will Ferrell has officially joined SNL's Five-Timers Club.
+This weekend marks another milestone moment for Saturday Night Live as Paul Rudd returns to host.
+He's hosted four times before, and if you know how to add small numbers, you know what that means: Paul Rudd is officially joining SNL's Five-Timers Club.

 What began in 1990 as a monologue bit when Tom Hanks hosted the show for a fifth time has become an actual thing over the years (although we can't verify whether those inducted actually receive the iconic club robe).

 Since then, the floodgates have opened.
-Including Ferrell, we're now up to 21 members, and what was once a coterie small enough to fit into an actual clubhouse now feels like it has the makings of a Hall of Fame, with different wings for different flavors of hosts.
-Breaking down the 21 members of the Five-Timers Club gives you some insight into the 45 year history of the show.
-So, where does Will Ferrell fit in this gathering of talent?
+Including Rudd, we're now up to 22 members, and what was once a coterie small enough to fit into an actual clubhouse now feels like it has the makings of a Hall of Fame, with different wings for different flavors of hosts.
+Breaking down the 22 members of the Five-Timers Club gives you some insight into the 47 year history of the show.
+So, where does Paul Rudd fit in this gathering of talent?
 Read on...

 Alec Baldwin — 17 times as host

 If there were there a Mount Rushmore of Saturday Night Live hosts, these would be the faces on it.
 It's not just that these four are the most frequent hosts in show history — Buck Henry has one more appearance than Hanks, actually — but that all four men have made their mastery at the SNL game a part of their brand in at least some small way.
 To be honest, it would be nice to get Hanks back into the swing of this show a bit more often.
 He's an underrated comic talent, as evidenced by his last hosting appearance, in 2016, resulting in not one but TWO all-time classics: David S. Pumpkins and this pre-election edition of "Black Jeopardy":

 Chevy Chase — 8 times as host